Building your freelance proofreader website

 Wix A drag-and-drop builder aimed at beginners.
 It offers a quick setup and easy editing.
 Can feel limiting as your site grows.

 I use Squarespace for my website.
-I find it suits my requirements well – it’s easy to use (for me and my visitors!), updating is straightforward, I can maintain a functional and attractive website by myself, and it’s visible in searches.
+I find it suits my requirements well – it’s easy to use (for both me and my visitors!), updating is straightforward, I can maintain a functional and attractive website by myself, and it’s visible in searches.
 Having a clean and easy-to-use website has definitely helped me build my proofreading business.

 Free or paid-for?